En éxtasis: Commercial performance

-En éxtasis gave Thalía multiple gold and platinum records.
-She received various of these certifications in an only day in 1997, during the inauguration of EMI's Miami office.
-The event received coverage of over 15 different TV channels and music directors from various countries.
-The album sold a half million copies worldwide up to July 1996.
-According to Billboard, it became a "multimillion seller" record.
-Worldwide estimated sales stand at 2 million as of 1997.
+En éxtasis gave Thalía multiple Gold and Platinum records, receiving many of those plaques in Miami's EMI office in 1997.
+According to Billboard in 2005, it became a "multimillion seller" record.
+En éxtasis sold a half million copies worldwide according to Clarin in mid-1996.
+Worldwide estimated sales stand at 2 million.

 In the United States, En éxtasis failed to chart on the Billboard 200.
 However, it reached number 7 on the Billboards Latin Pop Albums and number 13 on the Top Latin Albums.
 It was certified Double Platinum (Latin) by the Recording Industry Association of America (RIAA), recognizing 200,000 shipments within the country.
 In Thalía's home country, Mexico, the album sold between 220,000 and 500,000 copies.
-In Europe, En éxtasis became a top ten in Greece and Hungary.
+In Europe, En éxtasis peaked within the top ten in Greece and Hungary.

 Across South America, the album achieved commercial success.
-In Argentina, the record became the second best-selling album of 1996 by EMI Music, with over 100,000 units sold that year.
-En éxtasis also made Thalía the first Mexican female artist to have a Double Platinum award in the territory.
+In Argentina, En éxtasis peaked within the top ten in the charts provided by CAPIF, and became one of EMI's best-sellers of 1996 in the country, with over 100,000 units sold, according to Billboard.
+En éxtasis also made Thalía the first Mexican female artist to have a double certification award in Argentina.
 In Brazil, the record sold 30,000 units in its first 15 days, and was certified Gold by the Associação Brasileira dos Produtores de Discos (ABPD) on 1997, denoting sales of 100,000 units.
 This led Thalía to became the first Mexican female solo artist to receive a Gold certification in the country, a feat that would not be matched for 12 years until the release of Anahí's album Mi Delirio (2009).
-Actual sales in Brazil stand at between 150,000 and 190,000 units, according to Billboard (1997) and Jornal do Commercio (1998), respectively.
-Thalía also became the biggest-selling Mexican female act in Brazil.
+The album also made Thalía the biggest-selling Mexican female act in Brazil, according to Billboard.
 Elsewhere, the album reached the number one in Paraguay.